eclipse-iofog/iofogctl/docs/md/iofogctl_connect.md

 ## iofogctl connect

-Connect to an existing Edge Compute Network
+Connect to an existing Control Plane

 ### Synopsis

-Connect to an existing Edge Compute Network.
+Connect to an existing Control Plane.

-This command must be executed within an empty or non-existent namespace.
+This command must be executed within an empty or non-existent Namespace.
-All resources provisioned with the corresponding Control Plane will become visible under the namespace.
+All resources provisioned with the corresponding Control Plane will become visible under the Namespace.
-See iofog.org for the Control Plane YAML format.
+Visit iofog.org to view all YAML specifications usable with this command.

 ```
 iofogctl connect [flags]